Along with casements and sliders, awning windows are one of the most popular choices for replacement projects in Calgary.

 In windows with compression seals, the seal perfectly fills the space between sash and frame, making the unit airtight.
 As a result, the window is less susceptible to leaks and drafts.

 A major feature that makes awning windows desirable is that these windows can be opened year round without letting rain or moisture into the house.
-This is key for areas where ventilation is always required, like kitchens and bathrooms.
+This is key for areas where ventilation is always required, like kitchens and bathrooms or, maybe, it’s hopper windows.
+By the way, you can look at kitchen windows ideas.

 Another reason homeowners in Calgary choose crank windows, is because they are significantly easier to operate than sliders.
 A sash in slider window has to be moved manually, which can get tiresome.
 Crank windows require roughly 1/10th of the strength to operate.